kubernetes-sigs/apiserver-network-proxy/README.md

 ### Running on kubernetes
 See following [README.md](examples/kubernetes/README.md)

+### Running on a local kubernetes cluster with `kind`
+See this [README.md](examples/kind/README.md) for an example that creates a local kubernetes cluster using` kind` and deploys the proxy agent on a worker node and the proxy server on a control plane node.

+See this [README.md](examples/kind-multinode/README.md) for a similar example that creates a `kind` cluster with a user-configurable number of control plane and worker nodes and optionally sideloads custom proxy agent and server images.

 ### Clients

 `apiserver-network-proxy` components are intended to run as standalone binaries and should not be imported as a library.
 Clients communicating with the network proxy can import the `konnectivity-client` module.